jaketripp/browsersync-existing-website/README.md

 <base href="[THE BASE URL OF YOUR DESIRED WEBPAGE i.e. https://www.facebook.com or https://en.wikipedia.org]">
 ```

-The <base> tag will help all of the local scripts and links point at the right URL
+_Note, the <base> tag will help all of the local scripts and links point at the right URL_

 4. Run
 ```
 npx browser-sync start --server --files '*.css, *.html'
 ```
+5. Change `styles.css` and watch it hot reload on your local copy of the website.
+Best enjoyed with 2 screens 👍